The Key to an Effective Warehouse Management App: User-Centric Design

 - Pain-point B: Finding the right box with the right item could be tricky at times Solution B: We Incorporated a label identification system (Area, Aisle, Bay, Tier, Position) into the app so that workers can match it to the physical product. see example below:

 Flexibility & continuous improvement

 This is a part of a strategy that’s unfortunately often overlooked.
 Companies are constantly growing, changing, and improving; the tools in place should do the same.
 Even great apps should be tested with users and iteratively improved over time.
 They should also be designed with flexibility in mind — sometimes the best ideas don’t work as expected, and being able to pivot to an alternative solution is critical to the app’s overall success.
 Not doing so, could mean greater failure for the rest of the features that do in-fact work.
-Here are a few areas we saw the need to pivot with Arrow’s warehouse solution and ensure its ongoing success:
+Here are a few areas we saw the need to pivot with our client’s warehouse solution and ensure its ongoing success: